dancapellupo/dancapellupo.github.io/index.md

 ## Dan Capellupo | Data Scientist

-I am a senior data scientist and manager at Deloitte.
+I am a senior data scientist, with experience working in different industries, both as a full-time employee (most recently as a senior data scientist and manager Deloitte) and as a freelance data scientist.

-Formally, I was a freelance data scientist, working with clients to develop unique data science solutions that are tailored to each organization’s specific needs and desired business outcomes.
+AS a freelance data scientist, I have worked with clients to develop unique data science solutions that are tailored to each organization’s specific needs and desired business outcomes.
 I combine statistical data processing and analytics with the most current machine learning and AI techniques.